iMuhammadAnas/Zyntap/README.md

-# Zyntap - Software Development Landing Page
+# Zyntap - Software Development Website

-A sleek, futuristic, and interactive landing page for **Zyntap**, a next-gen software development company.
+A sleek, futuristic, and interactive Website for **Zyntap**, a next-gen software development company.
 Crafted with **React**, **Tailwind CSS**, and **Framer Motion** for a smooth, immersive experience.

 ---